justonelook101/mega-player-card/README.md

-# MEGA Player Card
+# Vimeo Player Card

-A simple, single-purpose web application that creates Twitter Player Cards for MEGA video links.
-This app allows content creators to easily generate shareable URLs that display their MEGA-hosted videos as native-looking video players in Twitter feeds.
+A simple, single-purpose web application that creates Twitter Player Cards for Vimeo video links.
+This app allows content creators to easily generate shareable URLs that display their Vimeo-hosted videos as native-looking video players in Twitter feeds.

 ## Features

-- 🎥 **Custom Video Player**: HTML5-based player with full controls
+- 🎥 **Vimeo Player Integration**: Uses Vimeo's robust embed player
 - 🐦 **Twitter Card Integration**: Generates proper Twitter Player Card metadata
-- 🔗 **Simple Link Generation**: Just paste your MEGA URL and get a shareable link
+- 🔗 **Simple Link Generation**: Just paste your Vimeo URL and get a shareable link
 - 📱 **Responsive Design**: Works on desktop and mobile devices
-- 🆓 **Completely Free**: Uses Vercel's free tier and MEGA's free storage
+- 🆓 **Completely Free**: Uses Vercel's free tier and Vimeo's free hosting
 - 🔄 **Stateless**: No database required, everything works via URL parameters

 ## How It Works

 1. **Visit the Generator**: Go to `/generator` page
-2. **Enter Details**: Paste your MEGA video URL and optionally add title/description
+2. **Enter Details**: Paste your Vimeo video URL and optionally add title/description
 3. **Generate Link**: Click "Generate Player Link" to get your shareable URL
 4. **Share on Twitter**: Use the generated URL in your tweets for Player Card functionality